cortexlib/box/README.md

 ## Welcome

-The Cortex Library is small collection of libraries and classes for C++20.
+The Cortex Library is small, personal collection of libraries and classes for C++20.

-Cortex Library is available from the [Trove](https://tropepi.dev) CRS repoository.
-Head to the [quick add](#quick-add) section for details to add `cortexlib`.
+Cortex Library is available from the [Trove](https://tropepi.dev) CRS repository.
+Head to the [Install](#install) section to get up and running.

 ---